top of page

 • Tour of Karakorum, Erdene Zuu, and Orkhon River Valley

-• Day trip to local nomadic family
+• Day trip to local nomadic family with cooking class

 • English speaking guide throughout